 - Money control?
 Staff (again, the “right” ones).

 The Duncan letter did not cite any actual Board proposals.
-Further, when I called AFSC HQ last week, Deputy General Secretary Hector Cortes didn’t either, except to refer me to the 54-page Strategic Plan.
+Further, when I called AFSC HQ last week, Deputy General Secretary Hector Cortez didn’t either, except to refer me to the 54-page Strategic Plan.

 I read it. (it’s online here. ) It’s pretty vague, and liberally peppered with buzzwords like “transformation” (23 times, one on practically every page of text.)
-Otherwise, Cortes insisted, everything was just [endless] talk and palaver about a wide range of ideas, with no actual decisions having been made.
+Otherwise, Cortez insisted, everything was just [endless] talk and palaver about a wide range of ideas, with no actual decisions having been made.